-Demolition is a very precise work - and not every plant hire or construction company is willing to take on a demolition job.
+Demolition is very precise work - and not every plant hire or construction company is willing to take on a demolition job.

 Building Implosion Process

 This is the funnest type of demolition work, in our opinion, because nothing is cooler than watching a massive skyscraper drop in on itself.
 Imploding a building is incredibly technical work and is done by only a few experts in this field in Australia.
 Most of the buildings where implosion is the only option exist in high-density areas surrounded by other buildings or residential areas.
-This is a step by step process used by the pros (and not to be done at home, kids).
+This is a step-by-step process used by the pros (and not to be done at home, kids).

 Step 1: Full demolition and implosion management safety plan

 It takes months to prepare for one of these massive building implosions.
 Here are just some of the ways contractors prepare to implode a building: